-With fifty years of history behind it, Trishna isn’t just one of Mumbai’s most enduring favorites—it’s also one of the best seafood restaurants in India.
-From butter-drenched crab to coastal prawn curries, the freshness and flavor of its maritime cooking is hard to beat.
+With fifty years of history behind it, Trishna isn’t just one of Mumbai’s most enduring favourites—it’s also one of the best seafood restaurants in India.
+From butter-drenched crab to coastal prawn curries, the freshness and flavour of its maritime cooking is hard to beat.

 47. Villa Maya, Trivandrum

 Sprawled across a restored, 18th century Dutch mansion and its companion gardens, the Villa Maya offers diners spectacular scenery as well as imaginative, spice-laden fare (inspired by Trivandrum’s location on historic spice trading routes).
 Whether seated inside or out, make yourself comfortable—you’ll want to linger in its magical ambiance for hours.